Royal Marines: Museum

-Customs and traditions
+Customs

+Traditions

 The Royal Marines have a proud history and unique traditions.
 With the exceptions of "Gibraltar" and the laurel wreath for the Battle of Belle Island, their colours (flags) do not carry battle honours in the manner of the regiments of the British Army or of the US Marine Corps, but rather the "globe itself" as a symbol of the Corps.

-The heraldic crest of the Royal Marines commemorates the history of the Corps.
+The heraldic badge of the Royal Marines commemorates the history of the Corps.
 The Lion and Crown denotes a Royal regiment.
 King George III conferred this honour in 1802 "in consideration of the very meritorious services of the Marines in the late war."
 The "Great Globe itself" was chosen in 1827 by King George IV in place of battle honours to recognise the Marines' service and successes in multiple engagements in every quarter of the world.
 The laurels are believed to honour the gallantry they displayed during the investment and capture of Belle Isle, off Lorient, in April–June 1761.
 The word Gibraltar refers to the Capture of Gibraltar by a force of Anglo-Dutch Marines in 1704 and the subsequent defence of the strategic fortress throughout a nine-month siege against a numerically superior Franco-Spanish force.
 Their determination and valour throughout the siege led to a contemporary report published in The Triumphs of Her Majesty's Arms in 1707 to announce:

 There are no other battle honours displayed on the colours of the four battalion-sized units of the current Corps.
 The Latin motto "Per Mare Per Terram" translates into English as "By Sea By Land".
 Believed to have been first used in 1775, this motto describes the Royal Marines ability in fighting both afloat on-board ships of the Royal Navy as well as ashore in their many land engagements.
 The fouled anchor, incorporated into the emblem in 1747, is the badge of the Lord High Admiral, and shows that the Corps is part of the Naval Service.

-The regimental quick march of the Corps is "A Life on the Ocean Wave", while the slow march is the march of the Preobrazhensky Regiment, awarded to the Corps by Admiral of the Fleet Earl Mountbatten of Burma on the occasion of the Corps's tercentenary in 1964.
+The regimental quick march of the Royal Marines is "A Life on the Ocean Wave", while the slow march is the march of the Preobrazhensky Regiment, awarded to the Corps by Admiral of the Fleet Earl Mountbatten of Burma on the occasion of the Corps's tercentenary in 1964.
 Lord Mountbatten was Life Colonel Commandant of the Royal Marines until his murder by the IRA in 1979.

 The Royal Marines are allowed by the Lord Mayor of the City of London to march through the City as a regiment in full array.
-This dates to the charter of Charles II that allowed recruiting parties of the Admiral's Regiment of 1664 to enter the City with drums beating and colours flying.
+This dates to the charter of Charles II that allowed recruiting parties of the Admiral's Regiment of 1664 to enter the city with drums beating and colours flying.